 Some roofing materials, including asphalt shingles and wood shakes, are less resistant to fire than others.
 Metal roofing is one of the materials that is recommended as a safer option.
 It is recognized by fire departments and by building codes across the country for its resistance to flames.

 Although other materials—tile, for instance—are also fire-resistant, they are heavy and more likely to collapse.
 Because of this, firefighters cannot safely go inside a burning house with tile roofing for fear of losing their life or, at the very least, injuries.
 With a lighter weight metal roof, it is safer for them to go inside and fight the fire more efficiently.

 Even if it’s not your house that’s burning, embers from a fire in your neighborhood can land on your roof.
 A metal roof offers protection from that, too.

 Installing a reflective metal roof can save you up to 40% in cooling expenses.
 Highly emissive metal roofs, either pre-painted or granular coated, can reduce urban air temperatures by as much as 12 degrees.
 Not only do these roof systems reflect most solar radiation, but they re-emit any radiation that is absorbed.

 Since most metal roofing comes in larger sections, a contractor can install it quickly, giving it another money-saving feature.

 If those savings aren’t enough, in some states you can get a homeowner’s insurance discount of up to 35%.

-Also, since most metal roofing is composed of 30-60% recycled material and can be installed directly onto an existing asphalt roof, it speeds up installation and helps to reduce landfill waste.
+Also, since most metal roofing has 30-60% recycled material and can be installed directly onto an existing asphalt roof.
+This speeds up installation and helps to reduce landfill waste.
 Traditional roofing products, which include asphalt shingles, add approximately 20 billion pounds of waste to U.S. landfills annually.